The Python API¶

 pass

-profiles_initialization_strategy = lc.InitializeProfilesForProbabilisticMaximalDiscriminationPowerPerCriterion(learning_data)
+profiles_initialization_strategy = lc.InitializeProfilesForProbabilisticMaximalDiscriminationPowerPerCriterion(preprocessed_learning_set, models_being_learned)

-weights_optimization_strategy = lc.OptimizeWeightsUsingGlop(learning_data)
+weights_optimization_strategy = lc.OptimizeWeightsUsingGlop(preprocessed_learning_set, models_being_learned)

-profiles_improvement_strategy = lc.ImproveProfilesWithAccuracyHeuristicOnCpu(learning_data)
+profiles_improvement_strategy = lc.ImproveProfilesWithAccuracyHeuristicOnCpu(preprocessed_learning_set, models_being_learned)

-breeding_strategy = lc.ReinitializeLeastAccurate(learning_data, profiles_initialization_strategy=profiles_initialization_strategy, count=4)
+breeding_strategy = lc.ReinitializeLeastAccurate(models_being_learned, profiles_initialization_strategy, weights_optimization_strategy, count=4)

-termination_strategy = lc.TerminateAtAccuracy(learning_data, target_accuracy=len(learning_set.alternatives))
+termination_strategy = lc.TerminateAtAccuracy(models_being_learned, target_accuracy=len(learning_set.alternatives))

-observer = IntermediatesObserver(problem, learning_data)
+observer = IntermediatesObserver(problem, models_being_learned)

 final_model = lc.LearnMrsortByWeightsProfilesBreed(